Rutland: Rutland County Council

 Rutland County Council is a unitary authority and is responsible for almost all local services in Rutland, with the exception of the Leicestershire Fire and Rescue Service and Leicestershire Police, which are run by joint boards with Leicestershire County Council and Leicester City Council.

 Following the 2023 council elections, the Liberal Democrats emerged as the largest group and subsequently formed a cabinet led by Gale Waller.

+Future

+In July 2026, the UK Government announced that it intends to reorganise local government in Rutland by April 2028.
+The county will become part of a new unitary authority area which will also include the majority of Leicestershire, called Leicestershire and Rutland.
+A shadow election to the new unitary authority will be held in May 2027.

 Wards

 As of the May 2019 elections, there are 27 councillors representing 15 wards on Rutland County Council.
 They represent a mixture of one-, two- and three-person wards.